Technica-Corporation/ipls_anomaly_detection/README.md

 This is the main code for IPLS; it is from the Github Repository [IPLS-Java-API](https://github.com/ChristodoulosPappas/IPLS-Java-API) by ChristodoulosPappas.

-You may want to read the included presentation pdf the included [here](IPLS-Java-API_technicaEdit/IPLS presentation.pdf) to get a better understanding on how IPLS itself works.
+You may want to read the included presentation pdf to get a better understanding on how IPLS itself works.

 The repository is included here as we have made a few changes: